swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 #### `unknown case` naming

 The first version of this proposal did not include `unknown case`, but did discuss it as a "considered alternative" under the name `future`.
-Previous discussions have also used `unexpected` or a plain `unknown` to describe this feature as well.
+Previous discussions have also used `unexpected`, `undeclared`, or a plain `unknown` to describe this feature as well.

 It was pointed out that neither `future` nor `unexpected` really described the feature being provided. `unknown case` does not just handle cases added in the future; it also handles private cases and invalid values for C enums.
-Nor are such cases entirely unexpected, since the compiler is telling the developer to expect them.
+Nor are such cases entirely unexpected, since the compiler is telling the developer to expect them. `undeclared` has fewer issues, but certainly private cases are declared *somewhere;* the declarations just aren't visible.

 It would be nice™ if we could just spell this new case `unknown`.
 However, that's ambiguous with the existing syntax for labeled control-flow statements: